fjallemark/TimetablePlanningApp/Readme.md

 Instead, the system creates all notes on report generation.
 Examples of automatic notes are:
 - If train not stops at a station.
+- Train meets at stations checked to show this.
 - Where to couple or uncouple locos, trainsets or freigth wagons to specific destinations.
 - If to perform local shunting at a station.
 - If locos should be reversed, turned or exchanged at some station.